AkimotoRyou/ModMail/README.md

    - **Log Channel** : Channel where thread logs will be sent.
 Need to be inside Thread Server.
    - **Admin Role** : Role that will have administrator permission level.
 Need to be inside Thread Server.
    - **Moderator Role** : Role that will have moderator permission level.
 Need to be inside Thread Server.
    - **Mentioned Role** : The role that will be mentioned on new thread.
-Need to be inside Thread Server.
+Need to be inside Thread Server. _*Optional_
 2. Mention the bot followed by `setup` message to start bot setup and reply to the bot message to proceed. e.g. `@ModMail setup`

-#### VI.
-Setting up UptimeRobot
+#### V. Setting up UptimeRobot

-> If you have replit [Hacker](https://replit.com/site/pricing), just make your replit project to [always on](https://docs.replit.com/hosting/enabling-always-on) and ignore this part of instruction.
+> If you have Replit *[Hacker Plan](https://replit.com/site/pricing)*, turn your Replit project to *[always on](https://docs.replit.com/hosting/enabling-always-on)* and ignore this part of instruction.
+>
-> You can also skip this part if you host it on your own device or any place that doesn't need monitoring.
+> You can also skip this part if you aren't hosting it on Replit.

-1. Create [UptimeRobot](https://app.uptimerobot.com/signUp) account and login.
+1. Create *[UptimeRobot](https://app.uptimerobot.com/signUp)* account and login.
 2. Go to Dashboard and click `+ Add New Monitor` button.
 3. Select `HTTP(s)` for Monitor Type and fill the name section.
-4. Fill the URL section with your replit project link, not the one on your browser address bar but the one with `Bot is running.` message. e.g. `https://projectName.replUsername.repl.co`
+4. Copy your Replit project webserver link and paste it to `URL` section. e.g. `https://projectName.replUsername.repl.co`
 5. Set the Monitoring Interval to 30 minutes and then click `Create Monitor` button at the bottom.

 ## Adding another Language

 1. Go to locale folder.
 2. Copy `template.txt` and rename it to designated language name and change the file type to javascript `.js`.
-3. Fill the empty quotes `""` with the translation using `en.js` as reference.
+3. Fill the empty quotes `""` with the translation while using `en.js` as reference.
 * Notes :
   - I recommend to only have up to two language per bot to make cleaner user experience.
   - User experience would be better if you have different bot for different language.
   - Most of message command response are hard coded so it won't be affected.
-  - Make sure the name property is same as the filename without the filetype. e.g. `en.js` `name: "en"`
+  - Make sure the name property is same as the filename. e.g. `en.js` `name: "en"`
   - Make sure there's no same command name within and between language as it will throw an error when deploying the command.
   - Make sure to not leave any property value empty since it might trigger an error.

 ## Command List

 #### Slash Commands

 `*Global Command` `**Optional`

 | Name | Operation | Description | Usage |